biopragmatics/oquat/docs/invalids/prefix/pride.md

-# BS
+# pride: PRIDE Controlled Vocabulary

+This page summarize the different resources that reference `pride` but use local unique identifiers that do not match the standard pattern of ^\d+$.
+Of the 1 resources,
-The following 1 variants were found: ['PRIDE']
+1 variants on the standard prefix were found: ['PRIDE'].

-## `pride`
+## `pride`: PRIDE Controlled Vocabulary

-Identifiers for this prefix are given correctly in PRIDE Controlled Vocabulary.
+Identifiers for this prefix are given incorrectly correctly in `pride`.

 | external_xref   |   usages_count | usages                                                                                                                                                              |
 |-----------------|----------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------|